blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 A candidate for a standard notation is the [URN](https://datatracker.ietf.org/doc/html/rfc8141).
 It is - less pretty (still human-readable), + standard, = equally searchable, = equally bad for storage and time.
 However we would still need to specify our own notation of the part of the URN that we want to customise.
 So the advantages are limited (if any).

-Or if none (which would be surprising) we could define our syntax using [Backus-Naur Form](https://datatracker.ietf.org/doc/html/rfc4234).
-Advantage: geeks will love us.
-We would need to ensure: that any string used on any side of any dot, it is not contained in any other string not containing a dot.
 Disadvantage: using a non-standard notation we expose ourselves to unpredictable risks.

 ### Schema elegance and modularity